usaid-cs/yesterday-i-learned/random.md

 - Chen can sometimes map to [程](https://en.wikipedia.org/wiki/John_S._Chen).
 - Ken M's last name is [McCarthy](http://time.com/4258291/30-most-influential-people-on-the-internet-2016/).
 - Calling Brian "B-rye" is [nothing new](http://www.urbandictionary.com/define.php?term=B-RYE).
-- There are [745 T-shirt designs about gender pronouns](https://www.redbubble.com/shop/pronouns+t-shirts) on a single e-commerce site.
 - Involuntary euthanasia is when a person is forced to kill itself.
 Non-voluntary euthanasia is when a person cannot give consent to have itself killed.
 - "I still do, but I used to, too." was from [Mitch Hedberg](https://www.youtube.com/watch?v=ndBjraV-3UY).
 The opening was "I used to do drugs."
 - Now every other website bans being in an iframe to either prevent clickjacking or DDoS.